THE BENEFIT PERIOD IN A DISABILITY INSURANCE POLICY

 10, 5, 2 year calendars

 Some people do choose to have a limited benefit period.
-It is much less expensive to own a 2, 5, or 10-year benefit period than it is to own a benefit period to age 65 or longer.
-If you plan according to disability insurance statistics alone, a 5 or 10-year benefit period would cover the average length of a claim.
-It is also much riskier because if you were permanently disabled that would mean getting your last benefit check at 5 or 10 years instead of at your retirement age.
+It is much less expensive to own a 2-, 5-, or 10-year benefit period than to own a benefit period to age 65 or beyond.
+If you plan solely on disability insurance statistics, a 5- or 10-year benefit period would cover the average length of a claim.
+It is also much riskier because if you were permanently disabled, that would mean getting your last benefit check at 5 or 10 years instead of at your retirement age.

 Summary